Advice and Guidance

 Where a LA is in breach of its duty in respect of a child’s education it may be appropriate and necessary to instigate Judicial Review proceedings in order to compel the LA to meet its obligations.
-The LA may be failing to properly implement the provision specified in a child’s Statement or to meet the deadlines for carrying out a Statutory Assessment.
+The LA may be failing to properly implement the provision specified in a child’s EHC Plan or to meet the deadlines for carrying out an Assessment or review.
 We can advise if and when Judicial Review proceedings may be appropriate.

 Disability Discrimination Claims

 The SEND Tribunal also hears Disability Discrimination Claims in relation to state maintained and independent schools.
 The discrimination may relate to a decision not to admit a child to the school, the provision and arrangements being made by a school for a child or a school’s decision to exclude a child.
 A “disability” is defined as “a physical or mental impairment which has a substantial and long term adverse effect on a person’s ability to carry out normal day-to-day activities.”
 If you believe your child has been discriminated against by their school then we can advise you on what action to take.

 Complaints to the LA and the Local Government Ombudsman

 We advise parents who wish to make a complaint to their LA or to the Local Government Ombudsman.
 We can help you decide whether pursuing a complaint is the best course of action in the circumstances or whether an alternative option will prove more effective.